 Army Reserve Sustainment and Resiliency Division

-The Sustainment and Resiliency Division (SRD) plans, programs, and resources Army Reserve-funded installation services, establishing policies and guidance as they relate to sustainable and resilient facility operations.
+The Sustainment and Resiliency Division (SRD) plans, programs, and resources Army Reserve-funded Installation services, establishing policies and guidance as they relate to sustainable and resilient facility operations.
+The division has a diverse portfolio that prioritizes resilience and readiness.

 IN THE NEWS